alassane8/Organizer/README.md

 ```
 ## Add script.py to Windows Starter
 Firstly, make sure Python is installed in the system.
-You can put the script in the startup folder using :
+You can put the script in the startup folder with a keyboard shortcut using :

 ```bash
 Windows + R